Loading lesson…

 When people say AI is changing jobs, they usually mean it is coming.
 But for translators, customer service workers, writers, and coders, it has already happened.
 Translators used to spend most of their time doing first drafts — now AI does the draft and they fix, polish, and verify.
 Customer service teams used to answer every question a human typed; now AI handles the common ones and humans handle the tricky ones that need real judgment.
 Writers use AI for outlines, first drafts of sections, and research summaries.
 Coders use AI to write repetitive code, debug errors, and explain unfamiliar code someone else wrote.
 In every case, the job still exists — it just looks different.
 The parts that were most repetitive got handed to AI.
 The parts that need judgment, creativity, or trust stayed with humans.
 If you are curious about a specific job, the useful question is not 'will AI replace it?' — it is 'which parts of that job are repetitive enough for AI to help with, and which parts still need a person?'

-What is the core idea behind "Jobs That Already Changed Because of AI"?
+What is the main idea of "Jobs That Already Changed Because of AI"?

-Which best describes the scope of "Jobs That Already Changed Because of AI"?
+Which action would help you apply "Jobs That Already Changed Because of AI" responsibly?